Zenshin Wellness

 4. Which appointment do you recommend, Seitai or Combination?

 Seitai might be more suitable for people who can do self-care homework at home.
-I usually give a couple of easy stretching and/or movement works instead of 3 sets of 10 reps types of exercises.
+I usually give a couple of easy stretching and/or movement works.

 5. Can you fix my problem in one session?